-You can prevent aggravation of spinal curvature with the right model that can provide you ample support in the thoracic and lumbar areas of the body.
-Sleeping on your convex side is also advised for scoliosis patients.
+You can prevent aggravation of spinal curvature with the right model that can provide enough support to the thoracic and lumbar areas of your body.

-Below are our top 3 recommendations on the best mattresses for scoliosis:
+Below are our top 3 picks for the best mattress for scoliosis:

-The Layla has 4 layers of memory foam which are copper-infused and bolsters its cooling properties for a more comfortable sleep and helps promote blood flow and circulation.
-This is especially helpful specifically for those suffering from arthritis, hip pain, as well as scoliosis.
-You won’t have to worry about sleeping hot with this model.
+The Layla has some special features, including 4 layers of memory foam which are copper-infused for a more comfortable sleep.
+They also help promote blood flow and circulation which is especially helpful for those suffering from arthritis, hip pain, as well as scoliosis.

-The Layla has a unique option of being dual-sided with two firmness levels to choose from – one being firm and the other soft, just by flipping it over, which is great if you suffer from scoliosis and want to customize firmness yourself.
+The Layla has a unique option of being dual-sided with two firmness levels to choose from – one being firm and the other soft, just by flipping it over without the need to unzip the cover and swap the layers, which is great if you suffer from scoliosis and want to customize firmness yourself.

 It is also powered by ThermoGEL technology which is known for enhancing its cooling properties and also promotes temperature regulation, which helps it sleep cool and comfortable.

 All these features make the Layla a good choice if you are suffering from scoliosis.

 ($1050 for a Queen size.
 Click here to save up to $275 and get a free pillow!)